static2601/MCContentConvertor/README.md

 - Uncheck Clamp, Generate Mipmaps and Generate Normals. click OK
 - In Flags, check 'Point Sample'. click Save As, 'Save as Type' '.vtf' and save it as the same name as what you imported but without the '_xx' on the end.

-- Once the textures you want animated are created, you will need to copy them to your `"/game directory/materials/minecraft_original/"` folder.
-Depending on if it's used in a model, you will also have to copy them to the `"/game directory/materials/minecraft_prop_materials/<ModelName>/"` folder.
+- Once the textures you want animated are created, you will need to copy them to the `"/Assets/Textures/Anims/<texture_pack>/"` folder.

-You would need to do this for the following:
-- lantern and soul_lantern in `"/minecraft_prop_materials/Lantern/"`
-- kelp and kelp_plant in `"/minecraft_prop_materials/CrossModel/"`
-- seagrass, tall_seagrass_bottom and tall_seagrass_top in `"/minecraft_prop_materials/CrossModel/"`

-Once these are in place, generating again will overwrite them (I will soon make it pull them from the Assets folder, I'll update this once I do)
+Once these are in place, generate again will put the textures where they need to be.

 Animation Play rate and order still need adjusted and will be something I add in future versions.
 For now, you can adjust the play rate in the texture's VMT file under "animatedTextureFrameRate" set the number after whatever you want.
-Lower is faster.
+Higher is faster.
 Save it.
 It will update live in hammer if it is a texture.
 If a model, you will need to close and reopen the VMF.
+If you want to save and prevent overwrite, when generated again, copy them in the `"/Assets/Textures/Anims/<texture_pack>/"` and they will be added when you generate textures again.